-Standard: Narrative: Effective Date: IAS 1 / IAS 8 (amendments) Definition of Material used in the Conceptual Framework 1 January 2023 IFRS 10 / IAS 28 (amendments) Sale or contribution of assets between an Investor and its Associate of Joint Venture (Amendments) Not Specified IFRS 17 Insurance contracts 1 January 2023
+Standard: Narrative: Effective Date: IFRS 3 (amendments) Business Combinations: Reference to the Conceptual Framework 1 January 2022 IAS 37 (amendments) Provisions, Contingent Liabilities and Contingent Assets: Onerous contracts - cost of fulfilling a contract 1 January 2022 IAS 8 (amendments) Accounting Policies, Changes in Accounting Estimates and Errors: Definition of accounting estimate 1 January 2023 IAS 1 (amendments) Presentation of Financial Statements: Classification of liabilities as current or non-current 1 January 2023 IFRS 10 / IAS 28 (amendments) Sale or contribution of assets between an Investor and its Associate of Joint Venture (Amendments) Not Specified IFRS 17 Insurance contracts 1 January 2023

-^{}Annual periods beginning on or after.
+\Annual periods beginning on or after.

-The Board of Directors anticipate that the adoption of new standards, interpretations and amendments that were in issue at the date of authorisation of these financial statements, but not yet effective, will have no material impact on the financial statements in the year of initial application.
+The Directors anticipate that the adoption of new standards, interpretations and amendments that were in issue at the date of authorisation of these financial statements, but not yet effective, will have no material impact on the financial statements of the Fund in the year of initial application.